Identifying Wild Mushrooms

 - Light-spored gilled mushrooms without a ring

-Resources for how to identify edible mushrooms
+Resources for identifying wild mushrooms

 - Peterson's Field Guide to Venomous Animals and Poisonous Plants by Steven Foster, Roger Caras and Roger Tory Peterson